Random curves, scaling limits and Loewner evolutions: Introduction

 \begin{conditionc} The family $\Sigma$ is said to satisfy a \emph{conformal bound on an unforced crossing (at time zero)} if there exists $M >0$ such that for any $(\phi,\P) \in \Sigma$ and for any topological quadrilateral $Q$ with $V(Q) \subset U$, $S_1 \cup S_3 \subset \partial U$ and $\elen(Q) \geq M$

 \end{conditionc}

+\begin{remark} In percolation type models of statistical physics including the random cluster models, this type of crossing events are the most central objects of study. \end{remark}

-\begin{remark} Notice that in Condition~\ref{cond: g const time zero} we require that the bound holds for \emph{all} components of $A^u$ simultaneously, whereas in Condition~\ref{cond: c const time zero} the bound holds for \emph{one} topological quadrilateral.
-On the other, the set of topological quadrilaterals is bigger than the set of topological quadrilaterals $Q$ whose boundary arcs $S_0(Q)$ and $S_2(Q)$ are subsets of different boundary components of some annulus and $V(Q)$ is subset of that annulus.
+\begin{remark} Notice that depending on the point of view, either one of the conditions can appear stronger than the other one.
+In Condition~\ref{cond: g const time zero} we require that the bound holds for all annuli with large modulus and simultaneously for \emph{all} components of $A^u$, whereas in Condition~\ref{cond: c const time zero} the bound holds for all topological quadrilaterals with large modulus and for its \emph{single} (only) component.
+On the other hand, the set of topological quadrilaterals is bigger than the set of topological quadrilaterals $Q$ whose boundary arcs $S_0(Q)$ and $S_2(Q)$ are subsets of different boundary components of some annulus and $V(Q)$ is subset of that annulus.
 The latter set is the set of shapes relevant in Condition~\ref{cond: g const time zero}, at least naively speaking. \end{remark}